This Left Feels Right Live: Track listing

 [*]: New reconstructed version from This Left Feels Right.

 Additional material

 The DVD includes a 30-minute documentary entitled "Everyday with Bon Jovi", which shows behind the scenes footage from the Atlantic City concert.
-The DVD also contains outtakes and production credits.
+The DVD also contains outtakes including a montage music video of the song "The Right Side of Wrong" and production credits.

 Limited Edition Bonus Disc

 The Bonus DVD contains an interactive Poker game with the band, a multi camera angle "Directors view" of three songs from the Atlantic City concert, an exclusive interview with the band, six songs from Bon Jovi's June 28, 2003 concert in Hyde Park, London, and a photo gallery.